The Camp – A La Carte Restaurant

 - Oxtail with Basil Dumplings – slow cooked oxtail in a rich sauce served with basil dumplings and fresh green vegetables.

-- Beef Fillet- tender dry aged fillet of Zambian beef on a bed of wilted spinach with red wine sauce, new potatoes and fresh vegetables
+- Beef Fillet- tender dry aged fillet of Zambian beef on a bed of wilted spinach with red wine sauce, potato galette stack and fresh vegetables

 - Homemade ravioli – homemade pasta filled with roasted butternut and thyme, served with a burnt butter sauce and Parmesan shavings.